arae11/EFProjectApp/README.md

 ## Project Goal

 - Have a WPF Front End
-- Have and SQL database backend with at least two linked tables
+- Have an SQL database backend with at least two linked tables
 - Use Entity Framework to manage the relationship between your backend object model and database
 - Have a Business Layer with some logic